pingidentity/terraform-provider-pingone/docs/resources/sign_on_policy_action.md

 - `ip_out_of_range_cidr` (Set of String) A list of strings that specifies the supported network IP addresses expressed as classless inter-domain routing (CIDR) strings.
 - `ip_reputation_high_risk` (Boolean) A boolean that specifies whether the user's IP risk should be used when evaluating this policy action.
 A value of `HIGH` will prompt the user to authenticate with this action.
 Defaults to `false`.
 - `last_sign_on_older_than_seconds` (Number) Set the number of seconds by which the user will not be prompted for this action following the last successful authentication.
+- `last_sign_on_older_than_seconds_mfa` (Number) Set the number of seconds by which the user will not be prompted for this action following the last successful authentication of an MFA authenticator device.
 - `user_attribute_equals` (Block Set) One or more conditions where an attribute on the user's profile must match the configured value. (see [below for nested schema](#nestedblock--conditions--user_attribute_equals))
 - `user_is_member_of_any_population_id` (Set of String) Activate this action only for users within the specified list of population IDs.